 If you live in the UK and own a white SUV, you may want to keep an eye on it.
-According to Gavin Scragg, a car dealer whose business had been broken into twice in ten days, there may be a criminal syndicate who is working to fill orders in black market cars.
+That’s according to Gavin Scragg, a car dealer whose business had been broken into twice in ten days.

-Mr Scragg, who owns Notrix Motor Company, told Manchester Evening News that there appears to be a trend in the kind of cars being stolen, both from dealers and from homes in the neighbouring area.
+Mr Scragg believes there may be criminal syndicates which are working to fill orders on the black market for SUVs.
+Mr Scragg, who owns Notrix Motor Company, told the Manchester evening news that there appears to be a trend in the kind of cars being stolen, both from dealers and from homes in the neighbouring area.

 “It isn’t just us,” said Mr Scragg, “it is other people getting them taken off their [lot], they don’t necessarily need the keys because of the equipment they have.
 German manufactured cars such as Mercedes, Audi, BMW and Volkswagen are also being targeted as perhaps that is the type of technology and diagnostic software they have.”

 White cars are the most popular colour choice across the globe with some 37 per cent of all cars being coated in white.
 They also reflect heat better, as you’d expect, meaning they’re suitable for all climates, and thus are more in demand on the black market.

 In addition, white being the most popular colour means it’s more likely to blend into traffic so it remains undetectable to police looking out for a stolen vehicle.
 Compare that with a custom colour, or a less popular shade, and you can see how that’s going to stand out a lot more.